The Collaboration Spiral for Soulpreneurs

 • Co-Authored Book or Course: Collaborate on a major offering, blending your unique skills to produce something neither of you could create alone.

-• Virtual Group Program: Co-facilitate a long-term virtual group, such as a mastermind or group coaching program.
+• Virtual Group Program: Co-facilitate a long-term group, such as a mastermind or coaching program.

-• In-Person Workshop or Retreat: Partner to design and lead an in-person event, representing the deepest level of collaborative commitment and shared value creation.
+• In-Person Workshop or Retreat: Partner to design and lead an in-person event.

-• Abundant Possibilities: If you reach this level of trust and synergy, the sky is the limit with what you can co-create!
+• Abundant Possibilities: As you reach this level of trust and synergy, the sky is the limit with what you can co-create!

 The Art of Healthy Collaboration: Guiding Principles